-Some people with sight loss experience visual hallucinations, known as Charles Bonnet Syndrome.
+Up to half of all people with macular disease experience visual hallucinations, known as Charles Bonnet Syndrome.
 Many worry unnecessarily that there is something wrong with their mind.
-It is important to understand that the hallucinations are a natural experience and not a sign of mental illness.
+But it is important to understand that these hallucinations are a natural experience, not a sign of mental illness.

 Charles Bonnet hallucinations can be simple unformed flashes of light, colours or shapes.
 However, many people see geometrical grids and lattices.
-Some people also report seeing landscaped gardens or vistas, animals, people, or other vivid images.
+Other people also report seeing disembodied heads, Edwardian people, snakes and other terrifying creatures.

 As part of our campaign to raise awareness of Charles Bonnet Syndrome, we asked people to share their experiences with us.
 We received hundreds of stories, some of which are illustrated below:

 You can find more examples in our Charles Bonnet eBook, or watch our video below.